super-resolution/Locan/docs/development.rst

 To remember:
 ============

-* Provide commit messages with subject in imperative style (see 'Chris Beams, How to Write a Git Commit Message'_)
+* Provide commit messages with subject in imperative style (see `Chris Beams, How to Write a Git Commit Message`_).

-.. _'How to Write a Git Commit Message': https://chris.beams.io/posts/git-commit/
+.. _Chris Beams, How to Write a Git Commit Message: https://chris.beams.io/posts/git-commit/